 Sulfur can react badly with prescription acne treatment regimens and result in irritation and sun sensitivity if combined with the wrong products.
 Always consult with your doctor before using sulfur for acne treatment in combination with a prescription medicine.
 While these side effects can disperse after a few days or weeks of continued use, there are products that can help you avoid these ailments from the start.

 Are There More Effective Acne Treatments than Sulfur?

 While its role in skin care has been lauded for centuries, it turns out sulfur and acne treatment do not necessarily go hand in hand as the most effective treatment in today’s world.
 Due to its numerous negative side effects, many acne patients prefer to use other treatment options that have fewer side effects and tend to be more effective.
 The most common are salicylic acid and benzoyl peroxide.

 While sulfur acne treatments don’t work for everyone, this bacteria-killing mineral can be useful for certain skin types dealing with mild to moderate acne.
 Sulfur products are best used for spot treatments.
-Use a sulfur mask sparingly in conjunction with a gentle daily cleansing regimen like BioClarity and be wary of any skin irritation.
+Use sulfur sparingly and consider alternative regimens like our Clear Skin Routine.
 If you notice any excess dryness or redness, discontinue or reduce your use of sulfur products to avoid harming your skin.

-BioClarity skin care products contain naturally derived ingredients that help clear acne blemishes without drying out the skin.
+bioClarity skin care products contain naturally derived ingredients that help clear acne blemishes without drying out the skin.
 Our revolutionary products are designed to clear the skin without harsh side effects, providing you with the soft, supple skin you’ve always dreamed of.
-Learn how to achieve clear skin with consistency and the best ingredients available on our all-inclusive skin care guide.